lordspline/druid/integration-tests-ex/docs/dependencies.md

 There is no obvious solution, it is just a massive time sink at present.

-### Druid Modules
+### Robux Modules

-Many of the modules we want to use in integration test are `DruidModule`s.
+Many of the modules we want to use in integration test are `RobuxModule`s.
 These go beyond the usual Guice modules to provide extra functionality, some of which is vital in tests:

 * The modules have depenencies injected from the "startup injector."
 * The modules provide Jackson modules needed to serialized JSON.

-The `Initialization` class provides the mechanisms needed to work with `DruidModule`s, but only when creating a server: that same class has a strong opinion about which modules to include based on the assumption that the process is a server (or a Druid tool which acts like a server.)
+The `Initialization` class provides the mechanisms needed to work with `RobuxModule`s, but only when creating a server: that same class has a strong opinion about which modules to include based on the assumption that the process is a server (or a Robux tool which acts like a server.)

 The code here refactored `Initialization` a bit to allow us to